 South of Kailua-Kona, Highway 11 hugs splendid coastlines and rural towns, leaving busy streets behind.
 The winding, upcountry road takes you straight to the heart of coffee country, where fertile plantations and jaw-dropping views offer a taste of what Hawaii was like before the resorts took over.
 Tour one of the coffee farms to find out what the big deal is about Kona coffee, and enjoy a free sample while you're at it.

 North of Kona International Airport, along Highway 19, brightly colored bougainvillea stand out in relief against miles of jet-black lava fields stretching from the mountain to the sea.
-The dry, barren landscape may not be what you’d expect to find on a tropical island, but it’s a good reminder of the island’s evolving volcanic nature.
+Sometimes visitors liken it to landing on the moon when they first see it.
+True, the dry, barren landscape may not be what you’d expect to find on a tropical island, but it’s a good reminder of the island’s evolving volcanic nature.